bhooraj/bhooraj-blog/_posts/2019-08-17-wacom-devices-on-linux.md

   - krita
   - clip studio paint
 ---
 Wacom drivers and windows have a past full of issues.
-Let's see if the experience is better Linux or not.
+Let's see if the experience is better on Linux or not.

 <!--more-->